 “A conversation with Dr. Joe Abraham engages by linking disparate and (seemingly) unrelated events into a coherent whole that exposes new facets of interpretation and analysis.
 For those who want their minds expanded and blown: Dr. Abraham is the man.”

 February 4, 2019, Return appearance on Talk Louisiana with Jim Engster, broadcast on WRKF, the Baton Rouge NPR affiliate.
 (First appearance December 27, 2081, below.)

 “Dr. Abraham is a true Renaissance Man.
 He is one of the most articulate guests to appear on Talk Louisiana.
-He is as fluent with words as he was in the Emergency Room.
-His vast life experience provides a special glimpse into our contemporary world and how it was shaped by our forebears.”
+He is as fluent with words as he was in the Emergency Room.”

-January 16, 2019, Featured Speaker, Sons of the American Revolution—Attakapas Chapter, Lafayette Petroleum Club.
+January 16, 2019, Featured Speaker, Sons of the American Revolution—Attakapas Chapter.

 “Stimulating, interesting, challenging, engaging.
 I think Dr. Abraham woke up some minds.”

 “Abraham traces the last 10,000 years, from the era of kings and conquerors to the modern world and its own ugly truths.”

 “In 10 chapters, Abraham traces the last 10,000 years, from the era of kings and conquerors to the modern world and its own ugly truths.”

 January 10, 2019, The Acadiana Advocate: review & podcast with Jan Swift (vide infra).